 Royal Infirmary in Glasgow gets balance atomic and strands carpet tiles

-The potential to artistically develop interesting and motivating spaces using BREEAM A or A+ rated burmatex® carpet tiles has recently been exhibited in the renovation of the Glasgow Royal Infirmary, University Tower.
+The potential to artistically develop interesting and motivating spaces using Green Guide A or A+ rated burmatex® carpet tiles has recently been exhibited in the renovation of the Glasgow Royal Infirmary, University Tower.

 At this renowned teaching hospital Armitage Associates, Architects and Interior Designers have artistically embraced the unique coordination between burmatex®’s multiple product ranges to install an exceptionally distinctive flooring scheme.